 Registration is recommended.
 Each reservation grants entry for the individual named in the confirmation only.
 Please make separate bookings for each member of your party.

 To place a request for a group or class tour of the exhibition, please submit this form at least 2 weeks before the date of your desired visit.
 Please understand that it can be difficult for us to accept short-notice requests.
 We will do our best to fulfill each request, but occasionally due to scheduling or staffing constraints, some requests cannot be accommodated.

 On view Monday, March 27– Monday, October 16, 2023

 Monday–Friday, 9 AM–4:30 PM

 On April 14, April 25, and May 2, please join us at noon for a tour of the Solidarity!
 Transnational Feminisms Then and Now exhibition led by our student guides and staff from the Schlesinger Library.
-Free and open to the public.
 Registration via Calendly is encouraged.